9 Ways the Affordable Care Act Increases Access to Healthcare

 You’ve heard of Obamacare, Healthcare Reform, and the Healthcare Law.
 All 3 of these terms refer to the Affordable Care Act.
 Since it became law in March 2010, changes (or mandates) have started to take effect.
-More changes will roll out in 2013 and beyond.
+More changes still continue to roll out to this day

 At over 2,500 pages, we can assure you, the law is complex.
 Through a series of posts, we’ll try to give you a better understanding of: